idchrono/dev-container/readme.md

 - open "vs code"
 - press "Ctrl+Shift+P"
 - select "Attach to running container"
-- select container with name "app" (by default, you can rename it, but don't forget to rename dependencies)
+- select container with name "ts-dev-container" (by default, you can rename it, but don't forget to rename dependencies)
 - select workspace directory "/workspace"
 - clone your repository here and can start to work with it